zinic/crawl/core.md

 #### Two-Meter Step

 A character may make a special movement action that costs 1 energy point called a two-meter step.
 As the name implies, a character may take a two meter step or a step equal to one map cell without incuring opportunistic actions.

+**Optional Rule**

 After a character takes a two-meter step they may not take any further action and their turn ends.

 #### Standing Vertical Jump